banzhou59/GenomeSyn2/README.md

 ```

-## 4. Multi-parental origins contribution view:
+## 4. Ancestry Deconvolution view:

-## a) Calculate SNP density and SNP identity from a VCF file to visualize multi-parental origin contributions:
+## a) To compute SNP density and SNP concordance from VCF files for visualization in the ancestry deconvolution view:

 ```
 GenomeSyn2 --type identity --vcf ./parents.progeny.snps.genotype.Chr01.vcf --bin 50000 > GS2.vcf.log